Eilean Shona

 Eilean Shona (Eilean Seòna) is a tidal island situated at the entrance of Loch Moidart, on the west coast of Scotland, just north of the Ardnamurchan Peninsula.
 The island is 525 ha in area, with the highest point being Beinn a' Bhàillidh at 265 m.
-There are five other peaks of over 150 m and views of the sea and off-shore islands including Rhum, Eigg and Skye.
+There are five other peaks of over 150 m and views of the sea and off-shore islands including Rum, Eigg and Skye.
 It is reached by a short boat ride from the mainland (Dorlin Pier 4 km (25 miles) north of Acharacle).
 The modern name may be from the Old Norse for "sea island".
 The pre-Norse Gaelic name, as recorded by Adomnán was Airthrago or Arthràigh, meaning 'foreshore island', similar to the derivation of Erraid.